1969 EC-121 shootdown incident: U.S. response

 General Earle Wheeler, chairman of the Joint Chiefs of Staff, presented to the NSC a plan to attack North Korea with missiles carrying atomic warheads of 30 kilotons each, roughly equal to two-and-half times the bomb dropped on Hiroshima.
 Wheeler said such an attack likely would provoke retaliation.
 A day later, National Security Adviser Henry Kissinger told Nixon by telephone that, given the prospect of retaliation with the use of strategic warheads, "We might have to go to tactical nuclears."

 In addition to the NSC's ideas, the Joint Chiefs of Staff prepared several plans to bomb the airfield at Sondok and Wonsan.
 If all went according to plan, bombers would attack the airfields under cover of night.
 CINCPAC proposed the positioning of ships, with missiles capable of taking down planes, in the Sea of Japan with orders to destroy North Korean aircraft, impound other North Korean vessels venturing into international waters (fishing boats, etc.), and fire onto the shore (especially near Wonsan).

 In the end, no action was taken against the North Koreans in the days following the attack.
 The new Nixon administration had little to no information about the location and availability of both U.S. and North Korean forces, as the administration had difficulty communicating with those in the Pacific.
 By the time this information was communicated to the planners, it was too late to react.
-Both Nixon and National Security Advisor Henry Kissinger were ashamed at the outcome of the event, with Kissinger revealing that "our conduct in the EC-121 crisis as weak, indecisive and disorganized."
-Once it became clear that no action would be taken against the North Koreans, Nixon promised that "they’ll (i.e., North Koreans) never get away with it again," and ordered a "resumption of aerial reconnaissance flights."
+Both Nixon and National Security Advisor Henry Kissinger were ashamed at the outcome of the event, with Kissinger describing "our conduct in the EC-121 crisis as weak, indecisive and disorganized."
+Once it became clear that no action would be taken against the North Koreans, Nixon promised that "they'll (i.e., North Koreans) never get away with it again," and ordered a "resumption of aerial reconnaissance flights."

 Task Force 71, 1969

 Motivation for the attack

 A few theories have arisen to explain the unprompted take down of the EC-121, but all revolve around North Korea as a rogue entity.
 Nixon and his administration assumed that North Korea would behave within the standards of international law.
 Similar to the Pueblo incident, Pyongyang took action against the EC-121 plane despite it being located well outside North Korean territory.

-Other sources claim that this attack may have taken place to honor Kim Il-sung, as his birthday fell on April 15, but not enough evidence exists to support this statement.
+Other sources claim that this attack may have taken place to honor Kim Il Sung, as his birthday fell on April 15, but not enough evidence exists to support this statement.

 Some also believe that this may have been an accidental shooting, but many disagree because of the promptness of the media coverage in North Korea as well as its story that the plane had entered far into North Korean airspace.
 In the end, not enough information is available outside of North Korea to discern the true motive.